Miami Beach officers shoot pepper balls into spring break crowds to enforce emergency curfew

 1,000 arrests as infections continue

-More than 1,000 people have been arrested in Miami Beach since February 3 as spring break travelers have come to the city, Miami Beach City Manager Raul Aguila said during an emergency commission meeting Sunday.
+More than 1,000 people have been arrested in Miami Beach since February 3 as spring break travelers have come to the city, Aguila, the city manager, said at an emergency commission meeting Sunday.
 Of those arrests, more than 350 have been felony arrests, he said.

 While the city had been dealing with large crowds, Aguila said, things changed Friday when thousands gathered on Ocean Drive.
 There were no special events planned, and none of the people were patronizing restaurants or establishments, he said.